New England Journal of Medicine April 12, 2007

 Endpoint

-Key result: There was no significant difference in the rate of death or major cardiovascular events between a revascularization strategy and OMT in diabetic patients with stable CAD.
+Key result: There was no significant difference in overall survival or major cardiovascular events between prompt revascularization and medical therapy alone in diabetic patients with stable CAD.

 ORBITA Trial